robbymeals/street-signs/0-Intro/README.md

 loosely based on chess but far more complicated, when Von Neuman walked in..."

 "Oh.
 Right.
 Sorry.
-Yes, those five things with six different names are actually all just the one exact same thing.
-I thought someone had told you."
+Yes, those five things with six different names are actually all just the one exact same thing."

 "Yeah, see, it's because Fisher was kind of a dick."